pygmy-twylyte/amble/docs/README.md

 - Customizable status effects
 - In-game help system for players with built-in help for commands but customizable general help text.
 - 2-stage loader that verifies and cross-references all symbols during world building
-- Thorough logging of game and engine events enabled througout
+- Thorough logging of game and engine events enabled throughout
 - REPL-style parser with natural language verbs, synonyms, and DEV tools
 - Powerful trigger/scheduler system for conditional, delayed, or repeating events
 - Flexible flag model with sequence counters and derived logic helpers